UAP Old Mutual Tower

 UAP Old Mutual Tower is a 33-storey office complex in the Upper Hill neighbourhood of Nairobi, the capital and largest city in Kenya.
 It became the tallest structure in Kenya upon its completion in 2015, surpassing Times Tower which had held that record for 15 years.
+Two years later it was surpassed by the nearby Britam Tower.

 Location

 The skyscraper is located on Hospital Road, Upper Hill, Nairobi, about 3.5 km, west of the city's central business district.

 Overview

 UAP Tower is owned by UAP Old Mutual Group, a financial services conglomerate headquartered in Kenya, with subsidiaries in six African countries.
-It has rentable space that measures 29000 m2, and will also house the UAP Old Mutual Group headquarters once it is completely finished.
-The tower was financed through private equity at a total of KSh 4 billion (approximately US$40,000,000 as of 2015).
+It has 29000 m2 in rentable space, and serves as the corporation's headquarters.
+The tower was financed through private equity at a total of KSh 4 billion (approximately US$40 million as of 2015).
 The building opened for business on 5 July 2016 and was 50 percent filled on opening day.